AldowadSimanjuntak/BConnect-Backend-API/README.md

 ## Endpoints
 The endpoint is `Url+user`

-in this local host the endpoint is `http://localhost:4000/user`
+In this local host the endpoint is `http://localhost:4000/user`
 ## CRUD Operations

 # User: